Darren Pang: Broadcast career

 Today, Pang is a lead color commentator for the Chicago Blackhawks and an ice-level analyst for national games on TNT.
 He also works for the NHL Network.
 Before TNT, he served as an ice-level analyst for NBC.
 Pang also contributes to Home Ice, XM Satellite Radios all-hockey channel.
 Before joining the Blackhawks, he was the color commentator for the Phoenix Coyotes, St. Louis Blues, and a part-time analyst for TSN.
 On July 9, 2009, it was announced that he would be the color commentator for the St. Louis Blues TV broadcasts, joining John Kelly in the broadcast booth, with the former color man Bernie Federko moved to ice level.
 On June 8, 2023, he left the Blues to join their rival, the Blackhawks broadcasts on NBC Sports Chicago.

 Previously, Pang was a top analyst for ESPN/ABC for 13 seasons and has broadcast over 95 Stanley Cup Finals games on national TV.
 He has worked as an analyst for three Winter Olympics.
 On CBS for the 1998 games in Nagano, Japan, he was the first Olympic reporter to receive full access "between the benches" with no glass separating him from the benches.
 He also worked as an on-ice analyst/reporter in 2002 for NBC and in 2010 he worked as a studio analyst for CTV/TSN alongside Bob McKenzie, Nick Kypreos, Daren Millard, and host James Duthie.

+Starting with NHL 27, Pang is the current analyst for the EA Sports NHL video game franchise, replacing Cheryl Pounder.